 - Unplanned travel expenses due to a family crisis.

 Regardless of the event, an emergency fund is a means of keeping you from using credit.
 In most cases, the credit will come in the form of credit cards.

-There are a lot of different viewpoints on how much of a cash reserve you should have, in general the perspective is six months.
+There are a lot of different viewpoints on how much of a cash reserve you should have, in general, the perspective is three to six months.
 This perspective is based on the job loss scenario, and how long it will take for you to find a new job.
 Jobs or careers that are always in high demand like sales positions can typically get by with a minimal cash reserve (three months is the minimum).
-Jobs in fields that are less prevalent will probably require a larger emergency fund.
-Regardless of your situation or perspective no one will argue that the larger the emergency fund the better.
+Jobs in fields that are less prevalent or more technical will probably require a larger emergency fund.
+Regardless of your situation or perspective, no one will argue the more cash you can stash the better.

 When estimating how much of an emergency fund you should have, consider the following monthly expenses.